yousei-github/UWBLocalizationSystem/README.md

 # UWBLocalizationSystem
-This is a localization system based on ultra-wideband technologies for the graduation project, which can achieve decimeter-level positioning accuracy to navigate the subject (e.g., drone) for indoor environments.
+Designed a localization system based on ultra-wideband technologies (i.e., DWM1000) for the graduation project, which can achieve decimeter-level positioning accuracy using four anchors to navigate the subject (e.g., drone) in the indoor environment.

 ## How to compile and execute this project
 Please use keil to program this project, such as compile, debug.